lucasbagge/objectDetect/README.md

 ---
 Hello!
 In this tutorial I will show how to implement simple object detection using Python and OpenCV.

+## What is a pixel?

+All images consist of pixels which are the raw building blocks of images.
+Images are made of pixels in a grid.
+A 640 x 480 image has 640 columns (the width) and 480 rows (the height).
+There are 640 * 480 = 307200 pixels in an image with those dimensions.

+Each pixel in a grayscale image has a value representing the shade of gray.
+In OpenCV, there are 256 shades of gray — from 0 to 255.
+So a grayscale image would have a grayscale value associated with each pixel.

+Pixels in a color image have additional information.
+There are several color spaces that you’ll soon become familiar with as you learn about image processing.
+For simplicity let’s only consider the RGB color space.

 ## Setting up YOLO with Darknet
 ---
 At first we need to have the model setup in the correct way.
 To do this we need to explain what Yolo is.